Opinion | How low will the GOP go in taking on Ketanji Brown Jackson? Josh Hawley lets us know.

 The final count against Jackson involves how she, in Hawley’s assessment, “put her troubling views into action.
 In every single child porn case for which we can find records, Judge Jackson deviated from the federal sentencing guidelines in favor of child porn offenders.”

 Sounds terrible, right?
-Except because the guidelines are so outdated and therefore unfair, that’s what judges do in almost every case — 70 percent according to the latest statistics.
+Except because the guidelines are so outdated and therefore unfair, that’s what judges do in almost every case — 70 percent, according to the latest statistics.

 According to data compiled by the U.S. Sentencing Commission, judges imposed below-guidelines sentences in nearly 80 percent of child pornography cases in the District of Columbia, where Jackson was a trial court judge before being elevated to the appeals court.
 In Missouri, Hawley’s home state, judges imposed sentences below the guidelines in more than 77 percent of cases.